LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforAndroid/ReleaseNotes/latest-release-notes.md

 {% for operatingsystem in site.data.releasenotesandroid %}
 {% for release in operatingsystem.releases %}
 {% if forloop.first == true %}
 <div class="notice">Working with this SDK or planning to in the future?
-Make sure to <a href="https://visualping.io/?url=developers.liveperson.com/mobile-app-messaging-sdk-for-android-latest-release-notes.html&mode=web&css=post-content">subscribe to receive notifications of changes</a>.
+Make sure to <a href="https://visualping.io/?url=developers.liveperson.com/mobile-app-messaging-sdk-for-android-latest-release-notes.html&mode=web&css=post-content" target="_blank">subscribe to receive notifications of changes</a>.
 When we update the release notes, you'll get a notification straight to your email of choice.</div>

-<h4>SDK version {{ release.releasename }}</h4>
+#### SDK version {{ release.releasename }}

-For all previous release notes versions, see <a href="/mobile-app-messaging-sdk-for-android-all-release-notes.html">All Release Notes</a>.
+For all previous release notes versions, see <a href="/mobile-app-messaging-sdk-for-android-all-release-notes.html">all release notes</a>.
 {% capture my_include %}{% include_relative {{ release.releasename }}.md %}{% endcapture %}
 {{ my_include | markdownify }}
 {% endif %}